EddieAbbondanzio/eddieabbondanz.io/content/post/unity/litenetlib-basic-server-client/index.md

 date: 2019-11-13T06:10:00-00:00
 categories: ["Unity"]
 featuredImage: "/post/unity/litenetlib-basic-server-client/images/hero.jpg"
+type: post
 ---

 LiteNetLib already provides a good example for creating a basic server / client set up in their documents, but if we want to use it with Unity there's a few extra steps we'll need to take.
 This article intends to cover the missing steps, and assume you already have LiteNetLib added to your Unity project.
-If you need guidance on adding LiteNetLib check out: [How to Setup LiteNetLib With Unity]({{< ref "/post/unity/litenetlib-setup.md" >}})
+If you need guidance on adding LiteNetLib check out: [How to Setup LiteNetLib With Unity]({{< ref "/post/unity/litenetlib-setup" >}})

 # Implementing the Client